Logan007/pucr/README.md

 ``./pucr < ivanova.bin > ivanova.bin.pu.upu``

 Hopefully, the two files are identical then.
-So far, a following `diff ivanova.bin ivanova.bin.pu.upu` has never complained yet.
+Up to now, a following `diff ivanova.bin ivanova.bin.pu.upu` has never complained yet.

 Any hint or support is welcome – just leave an _Issue_!